kethan/ustor/README.md

 console.log(effectValue); // 8
 ```

-## Integration with Solid.js, Preact Signals, and React
+## Integration with Solid.js, Preact Signals or any

 This library can be used with Solid.js, Preact Signals, React, or any other UI framework to provide reactive signals.